He rambled to reporters after a downtown Atlanta shooting. Then, police say, he hijacked a bus

 At a news conference Wednesday on the city's “summer safety plan” — scheduled before Tuesday's shooting and hijacking — Schierbaum told reporters that investigators believe Grier didn't have a gun when he boarded the bus.

 Schierbaum said 17 people were on the bus, including the driver.
-The man who was shot — Ernest Byrd Jr., 58, according to the Fulton County medical examiner’s office — was taken to a hospital and died.
+The man who was shot — Ernest Byrd Jr., 58, according to the Fulton County medical examiner’s office — was taken to a hospital, where he died.
 Schierbaum said investigators believe Grier took Byrd's gun and shot him with it.

-Byrd's family said he was a building engineer who had lived much of his life in New York City and Marlton, New Jersey, before moving south.
+Byrd's family said he was a building engineer who lived much of his life in New York City and Marlton, New Jersey, before moving to Georgia about a decade ago.
 A lover of travel, his Masonic lodge and family, Byrd was engaged to be remarried, they said.

 “He was a man known for his unwavering dedication to resolving conflicts and protecting others,” relatives said in a statement.

+Tonya Pendleton, a relative of Byrd's ex-wife, said family members were still trying to understand what happened.
+She said Byrd left behind four children, as well as a child and relatives of his ex-wife that he helped raise.
+Pendleton said funeral arrangements were incomplete Wednesday.

 Dickens said both of Tuesday's shootings were the “result of too many people having guns in their hands.”
-He noted that both suspects have lengthy criminal records — Malone had 11 prior arrests, while Grier had 19 — and were ineligible for gun ownership because of prior felony convictions.
+He noted that both suspects have lengthy criminal records — Malone had 11 prior arrests, and Grier had 19 — and were ineligible to own guns because of prior felony convictions.

-Dickens said city officials want to have “a conversation about what is the proper way to sentence someone that has committed that many crimes, some of them with guns, some of them that have hurt people or taken property.
-And so let’s unwind this and look back at these individuals’ history with law enforcement.”
+Dickens said city officials want to have “a conversation about what is the proper way to sentence someone that has committed that many crimes, some of them with guns, some of them that have hurt people or taken property.”

 Schierbaum also called for action on repeat offenders: “They either need assistance through court-mandated programming around drug addiction and mental health, or they need to be out of society’s circulation.
 And judges have to be part of this conversation.”